enkelprifti98/metal-isometric-xepa/README.md

 curl -s https://raw.githubusercontent.com/enkelprifti98/metal-isometric-xepa/main/setup.sh | sh
 ```

 The script should only take less than a minute to complete depending on the speed of the system and package downloads.
-If it completed successfully, you should see the following webserver output:
+If it completed successfully, you should see the following output with the environment endpoints along with the boot mode the instance is running in, BIOS or UEFI.

 ![script-completed](/images/script-completed.png)